|

 to the question.
 It is a real annoyance to those who answer to spend an hour

-on a question only to find someone has already answered it in another group.
+on a question only to find someone has already answered it in another forum.

 - Be as specific as possible in your